 Development of infill housing within large existing plots ('garden grabbing') will be resisted where such plots have been identified as playing an important role in the character of a particular area (e.g. within the identified Special Character Area).
-This area is identified in: Appendix B Plan of Character Area North
+This area is identified in: Appendix B Plan of Character Area North.

-The Design and Access Statement accompanying relevant planning applications must explain how the proposed development addresses the above, and how the design responds to the specific site and context.
+The Design and Access Statement accompanying relevant planning applications must explain how the proposed development addresses the above policy.